grahamas/hatlab/mattdata/README.md

 An example of how to load an `ArrayRecording` from scratch can be found in the "outdated" folder (which is not necessarily outdated...).
 Some analyses have also been confined to the "outdated" folder due to lack of integration or being one-off scripts.

+Note that analysis-variable inforation is generally not stored in the `ArrayRecording`.
+Instead, things like epoch definitions and band definitions must be stored in the `ArrayRecording` after loading but prior to analysis.
+Certain variables are dependent on this analysis-variable information (such as spike angles being dependent on both epoch and band).
+In this case, though the information may be stored it will not be accessible/considered if the epoch and band names are not loaded appropriately (which can be advantageous).

 ## How to Incorporate New Data (Even New Formats!)

 When adding more data (i.e. a new recording session), the path to the folder containing the data is added to `config.m` as described above and in the file comments.
 Within the folder, you must place a script with the name stated at the top of `@ArrayRecording/ArrayRecording`.
 This script must define two variables: `fn_to_load_list` and `data_file_type`.
 The former is a list of `.mat` files relative to the data directory that are to be loaded.
 The latter is a string describing the data format.
 If the program can already handle that data format, then you are done, if not then you must write the parsing function.